 Many of our parishioners and friends have asked about the permissibility of COVID-19 vaccines.
 As with other kinds of vaccination, this is not a matter of spiritual life.
 Those worried about COVID-19 vaccines are encouraged to discuss their concerns with their own medical professionals.
-Noting that there are differences amongst the faithful concerning the newly developed vaccines, we encourage all to show kindness, patience, and mutual respect.
+Noting that there are differences within our hierarchy and amongst the faithful concerning the newly developed vaccines, we encourage all to show kindness, patience, and mutual respect.

 30 June 2021: Святейший Патриарх Кирилл благословил усилить в московских и ставропигиальных храмах меры по профилактике распространения коронавирусной инфекции

 20 May 2021: Итоговый документ круглого стола «Вакцинация: этические аспекты в свете православного вероучения»